 The amounts of fees payable to the EUIPO in respect of the registration of RCDs are laid down in the Fees Regulation (EC) No 2246/2002.
 An adjustment of those fee amounts can only be effected by amending that Fees Regulation.
 The fees for RCDs have not been revised since the introduction of the Community design system.
-This means that in real terms they are now 26% lower than in 200255.
+This means that in real terms they are now 26% lower than in 2002.
 On the other hand, the fees for EU trade marks have been adjusted downwards several times, with very substantial cumulative decrease.
-In the context of the recent trade mark reform, the co-legislators deemed it appropriate to set the amounts of EU trade mark fees directly in the basic EU Trade Mark Regulation (EU) 2017/100156 ('EUTMR'), given their essential importance57, so that the original Regulation on EU trade mark fees structure such as by abolishing the separate registration fee (in addition to that for the application) and the fee for the transfer of a EUTM.
+In the context of the recent trade mark reform, the co-legislators deemed it appropriate to set the amounts of EU trade mark fees directly in the basic EU Trade Mark Regulation (EU) 2017/1001 ('EUTMR'), given their essential importance, so that the original Regulation on EU trade mark fees was repealed.
+Apart from adjustments to the fee levels, changes were made to the fee structure such as by abolishing the separate registration fee (in addition to that for the application) and the fee for the transfer of a EUTM.

-It is a fundamental objective of the CDR that the procedure for obtaining a RCD should present the minimum cost and difficulty to applicants, so as to make it readily accessible to SMEs as well as to individual designers59.
+It is a fundamental objective of the CDR that the procedure for obtaining a RCD should present the minimum cost and difficulty to applicants, so as to make it readily accessible to SMEs as well as to individual designers.